Building Desktop App with Electron

 Also, do not forget to specify resizable: true option.

-Let's launch: npm run electron:
+Then let’s launch: npm run electron.

 Chapter 10: Package.
 Creation of DMG.